raphCode/master-thesis-muzero/theory.typ

 of the !pls.
 @gtheo

-==== Cooperation
+==== Cooperation and Collaboration

-!Gt can be divided into two branches, cooperative and non-cooperative.
+Traditional !gt divides !gs into two categories, cooperative and non-cooperative.
 The cooperative approach studies !gs where the rules are only broadly defined.
 In fact, the rules are kept implicit in the formal specification of the !g.
 @gtheo